-This program is designed for students preparing to transfer to a four-year college or university to pursue a Bachelor of Arts or Bachelor of Fine Arts in Graphic Design.
-Students will be provided with a theoretical and practical understanding of the commercial art area of graphic design.
-Utilizing skills and techniques learned through a combination of lecture/studio experience, students are introduced to the various aspects of the graphic communication process.
+This program is designed for students preparing to transfer to a four-year college or university to pursue a Bachelor of Arts or a Bachelor of Fine Arts in Graphic Design.
+Students will be provided with an historical, theoretical, and comprehensive understanding of the broad application of graphic design.
+Students will have hands-on experience in creating graphic solutions for commercial use.
+Utilizing various skills and creative techniques including current computer software, students will be introduced to the various aspects of the graphic design field.
+Careers and opportunities in the graphic design field will also be addressed.